nheron/droolsonboarding/gettingStarted/how_to_install_the_server.md

+# Using a docker container

-# How to install the server
+# How maven is configured